canonical/mir/doc/android_new_device_bringup.md

 and the final handles submitted to HWC during the display post.
 The HWC version vsync signal and the blanking are also logged.

+The "--hwc-report log" option should work with all android-based mir servers and demo standalone programs.
+If its more convenient, setting MIR_SERVER_HWC_REPORT=log to the environment of the running server will give the hwc report on stdout.

 ###Note on HWC versions###
-The --hwc-report will log the HWC version at the beginning of the report, e.g.
+The "--hwc-report log" will log the HWC version at the beginning of the report, e.g.

     HWC version 1.2